Canada Vacant Home Tax: How to Avoid It

 Exemptions to the Empty Home Tax

 There are a few exemptions, and property owners can indicate them on their declaration.
 Exemptions apply to the owner’s death, if the real estate or homeowner is undergoing any medical care, or if any renovations are being completed to the house.
+Registered owner employment contracts can be used as supporting documentation for tax exemptions.

 Additional exemptions may include any repairs or alterations being completed on the property.
 In this case, it’s important to note that the property may not be occupied during repair, building and contracting permits will need to be submitted, and work being completed is done safely and efficiently.